michaellee123/NiceDialog/README.md

             //Close the dialog
             dismiss()
         }
-    }.show(supportFragmentManager, "tag")//show a new dialog will dismiss old dialog that same tag, if it not be null
+    }.show(supportFragmentManager, "tag")//show a new dialog will dismiss old dialog that same tag, this tag must be the only one of the project.
 ```

 You can get a dialog like this now.